acmucsd/membership-portal-ui-rewrite/README.md

 ## Running

-**Clone the repo**: Run `git clone https://github.com/acmucsd/membership-portal-ui.git` in a terminal.
+**Clone the repo**: Run `git clone https://github.com/acmucsd/membership-portal-ui-rewrite.git` in a terminal.

 **Install packages**: Run `yarn` or `yarn install` to install the node modules.

-**Run the portal**: Run `yarn start` to run the portal with the development environment variables.
+**Run the portal**: Run `yarn dev` to run the portal in the development environment on `localhost:3000`.
+Alternatively, run `yarn prod` to run your local changes with the live production API.
-The page will be available at `localhost:8080`.

-Currently the portal is deployed as-is using `yarn build` on Netlify.
+Currently, the portal is deployed as-is using `yarn build` on Vercel.

 ## Issues